10 times teams ‘spied’ on their opposition: Leeds Utd, Chelsea, Man Utd…

 “Apparently drones are used more and more,” Deschamps said.
 “We don’t want intrusion into our privacy.
 It’s hard to fight.”

-German manager Reinhard Fabisch became renown in Zimbabwe as manager of the national side, leading what became known as the ‘Dream Team’ which contained the likes of Peter Ndlovu and Bruce Grobbelaar.
+German manager Reinhard Fabisch became renowned in Zimbabwe as manager of the national side, leading what became known as the ‘Dream Team’ which contained the likes of Peter Ndlovu and Bruce Grobbelaar.

 And Fabisch would enlist local coach Benedict Moyo to travel on “spying missions” to the countries of their upcoming opponents and gather as much information as possible.